 Pangor is a classic and has everything you could want in a North Shore trail.
 Drops, rocks and rolls with lots of wood, and every skinny has an even skinnier skinny next to it.
 The most advanced features are optional with obvious ride-arounds.
 Halfway down, after a log-ride is an uphill punch, and the rest of the trail has more of the same gnar, rock and wood.
 Pangor turns into Slash which takes you back down to Bridle Path.

 Follow Bridle Path back towards the parking lot to Empress Bypass.
 This fun and fast flow of jumps, table-tops and berms is an exciting finish to any day on Mount Seymour.
-It sees a lot of traffic and can get rutted – maintenance is performed a few times throughout the year by dedicated volunteers.
+It sees a lot of traffic and can get rutted – maintenance is performed a few times throughout the year by dedicated volunteers from the North Shore Mountain Bike Association.

 The middle of Mount Seymour, through which its technical climb threads, is a maze of all things North Shore.
 A mix of intermediate and advanced trails criss-cross to form several options and laps to suit any style and ability.
 All these trails empty onto Bridle Path which leads back to Empress Bypass and the parking lot.

-Instead of continuing up Mushroom Trail, head down the Powerline Access Trail and keep an eye open for a trailhead on the left across from the transmission tower.
+Instead of continuing up Mushroom Trail, head down the Powerline Access Trail and look for a trailhead in the trees on the left across from the transmission tower.
 This is Upper Severed which accesses the mid-mountain trails.
 Hang a left at the bottom of Upper Severed where in crosses Baden Powell to Dickie – a short trail bypassing the more technical entrance of Severed D, ending with an optional rock roll.

 After Dickie joins back to Severed D, keep an eye open on the right for the beginning of C-Buster.
 The trail starts with good flow and fun wood features including a canoe ride, and is skirted by optional elevated skinnies.
 A janky section of roots and rocks leads to the top of Asian Adonis.
 C-Buster forks to the right just before the Asian Adonis trail sign, partially hidden behind a burned out cedar hulk.
 The bottom of C-Buster (and Lower C-Buster) is technical and raw old-school gnar.